penalara/engineOutputGHCFile/schema-doc/ghcoutput-properties-generatedjsontimetable-properties-setofanonymousclassrooms-anonymousclassroom.md

 ## refClassRoomsSet

-Identifier name of the ClassRooms group.
+Identifier of the ClassRooms group.

 `refClassRoomsSet`